puppetlabs/puppet-docs/source/pdk/pdk_get_started.md

 description: "Getting started with the Puppet Development Kit, the shortest path to developing better Puppet code."
 ---

+**Note: this page is a draft in progress and is neither technically reviewed nor edited.
+Do not rely on information in this draft.**

 # PDK Getting Started Guide [TODO: Jean, maybe Getting started isn't the best title?
 Create a new module or something taskier?]

 [TODO Jean write a shortdesc here]